 International Metallographic Contest

-The 2017 International Metallographic Contest (IMC) will draw the interest of metallographers around the world, as they compete for the prestigious ASM-IMS Jacquet Lucas Award of $3,000.
-The award is endowed by Buehler Ltd. Submit your images to the contest to be held in Pittsburgh, PA, during the 50th Annual IMS Meeting during the Materials Science & Technology (MS&T) conference and exposition,
+The 2019 International Metallographic Contest (IMC) will draw the interest of metallographers around the world, as they compete for the prestigious ASM-IMS Jacquet Lucas Award of $3,000.
+The award is endowed by Buehler Ltd. Submit your images to the contest to be held in Portland, OR, during the 52nd Annual IMS Meeting during the Materials Science & Technology (MS&T) conference and exposition, September 29 - October 03, 2019.

 Call for Papers